akka/akka/akka-docs/src/main/paradox/typed/routers.md

 ## Routing strategies

-There are three different strategies for selecting what routee a message is forwarded to that can be selected from the router before spawning it:
+There are three different strategies for selecting which routee a message is forwarded to that can be selected from the router before spawning it:

 Scala